International or Non-Resident Students

 For no tuition fee or no exchange the following criterions must be met:

-Tuition-Paying Students must meet the following criteria:
+For student paying a tuition fee students must meet the following criteria:

 $13,000 per year